j-schertzer/Fiblets/Readme.md

 # License

+Source Code for the submission:
-Source code provided FOR REVIEW ONLY, as part of the submission entitled "Fiblets for Real-Time Rendering of Massive Brain Tractograms".
+   Fiblets for Real-Time Rendering of Massive Brain Tractograms.

-A proper version of this code will be released if the paper is accepted with the proper licence, documentation and bug fix.
-Currently, this material has to be considered confidential and shall not be used outside the review process.

-All right reserved.
-The Authors
+   J. Schertzer, C. Mercier, S. Rousseau and T. Boubekeur Computer Graphics Forum 2022
+   DOI: 10.1111/cgf.14486
+All rights reserved.
+Use of this source code is governed by a MIT license that can be found in the LICENSE file.